ayushanand18/CSS501_Group1_Server/notes/INSTRUCTIONS.md

 ## Running
 > Execute these steps once you have installed using the above steps.
 You need to install only once!
 Now the library is fully installed on your machine.
-You will need to link it with the compiler during compilation (you will need to do each time you are compiling `main.cpp`).
+You will need to link it with the compiler during compilation (you will need to do each time you are compiling `src/server.cpp`).
-* `g++ src/client.cpp -o client.out -I/usr/local/include/rpc -L/usr/local/lib -lrpc -lpthread`
+* `g++ src/server.cpp -o src/server.out -I/usr/local/include/rpc -L/usr/local/lib -lrpc -lpthread`
-* Run the executable now: `./main`
+* Run the executable now: `./server.out`